Nodes

 Voice+ nodes are for initiating Voice+ mode during a conversation session with a user. pair voice prompts with visual assets from web or mobile applications.

-A voice communication channel must be before accessing the Voice+ node in the Canvas builder.
+A voice communication channel must be before accessing the Voice+ node in the Canvas.

 To proceed from the Continuation and Escalation edges of your Voice+ node, be sure to enable the .